mahyaret/mahyaret.github.io/p/resume.md

 **Location**: London, Ontario, Canada
 **Supervisor**: Dr. M.R.
 Kermani
 **Thesis Title:** Robotic Manipulation of Environmentally Constrained Objects Using Underactuated Hands
+- Established a track record of research excellence on Robotics with publications in top conferences and journals such as, TMECH, and IROS.
-- Created an underactuated mechanism design for accurate Proprioceptive Tactile Sensing.
+- Invented an underactuated mechanism for accurate Proprioceptive Tactile Sensing.
-- Designed and developed an algorithm for Robotic Grasp Planning (fabricated for Agricultural Robotics) using a rapid method for friction estimation.
+- Designed an algorithm for Robotic Grasp Planning, fabricated for Agricultural Robotics, using a rapid method for friction estimation.
 - Implemented computer vision for Robotic Grasp Planning using point cloud obtained by Stereo Camera, and MATLAB.
 - Achieved Real-Time control of KUKA Light-Weight Robot IV (7-DOF Robot) by developing a Multi-Threaded C++ interface with trajectory generation using Type II Reflexxes Motion Library.
 - Performed Unix shell scripting for The Robot Operating System (ROS) to control KUKA LWR IV.
 - Successfully designed and developed electrical circuitries using Protel (e.g., current drivers, etc.), embedded sensors (e.g., six-axis force/torque sensor, load cell, encoder, etc.), and selected all the required parts (motors, linear rails, belts, pulleys, cables, etc.) for an Autonomous Robotic Harvester which has reached the commercialization stage.
 - Developed motor drivers for fast prototyping robotic grippers using NI DAQ, dSPACE.
 - Designed self-adaptive parallel structures for an Underactuated Robotic Finger using Solidworks, 3D Printed and assembled the prototypes
+- Led an Autonomous Robotic Harvester project to the commercialization stage.
 - Assisted in teaching Real-time embedded system development in C (uC/OS-II RTOS).
 - Assisted in teaching Control systems.

 **MSc**
 **Date**: September 2010 -- October 2012